Havre – Great Falls

-North-central and north-east Montana is Discoveryland.
+Northeast and north-central Montana is Discoveryland.
 Most of the region is vast open plains, with few trees.
 The Missouri River flows through the heart of Discoveryland.

 In the spring of 1805, the Lewis and Clark Expedition traveled west across the northern plains in search of a water route connecting the Mississippi River with the Pacific Ocean.
-For much of the journey, members of the expedition, called the Corps of Discovery, followed the upper Missouri River through this area of Montana.
-Many cities in Discoveryland celebrate the deeds of these bold and and courageous explorers.
+The expedition, called the Corps of Discovery, followed the upper Missouri River through this area of Montana.
+Towns in Discoveryland celebrate the deeds of these bold and and courageous explorers.

-During the 1800s, northern Montana was home to vast herds of buffalo.
-The buffalo flourished because of the abundant grasses so common on the plains at that time.
-Buffalo skeletons, from early times, can be found in areas called buffalo jumps.
-At a site called the Ulm Pishkun buffalo jump thousands of buffalo died when they were stampeded over a high cliff by Native Americans.
+During the 1800s, Montana was home to vast herds of buffalo.
+The buffalo flourished because of abundant grasses so common on the plains at that time.
+At a site called the Ulm Pishkun buffalo jump thousands of buffalo were harvested for food, hides, and more after they were stampeded over a high cliff by Native Americans.
 Today the site is First Peoples Buffalo Jump State Park.
 The park, near the town of Ulm (southwest of Great Falls), has a visitor center for interpreting the archaeology and history of the area.

-In Great Falls, Hoglund’s Work and Western Wear is the place to go to buy cowboy boots and hats.
+In downtown Great Falls, Hoglund’s Work and Western Wear is the place to go to buy cowboy boots and hats.
 Hoglund’s has the best selection of brand-name western wear in the Rocky Mountain West, outside Denver.
-Hoglund’s store is in the downtown area.
-For quick information about Great Falls, try the Great Falls city guide.
+For quick information about Great Falls, check out the Great Falls city guide.

-The C. M. Russell Museum is a well-known attraction in Great Falls.
+The C. M. Russell Museum is a well-known cultural and historical treasure in Great Falls.
 A famous western artist, Charlie Russell produced many paintings depicting Native American and cowboy life on the northern plains in the early 1800s.
 Many of Russell’s paintings and drawings are owned by the museum.
-Charlie Russell’s original studio, on site near the museum, is, by itself, worth a visit.
+Charlie Russell’s original studio is near the museum and is, by itself, worth a visit.